 When reading or writing data, you might need to specify a value,

-that value consists of four bytes.
-For more information about reading
+int32 format, then that value consists of four bytes.
+For more

-and writing values, refer to Writing and Reading Data.
+information about reading and writing values, refer to Write and Read Serial Port Data.

-The RS-232 and the RS-485 standard support two types of communication protocols: synchronous and asynchronous.
+The RS-232 and the RS-485 standards support two types of communication protocols: synchronous and asynchronous.

 Using the synchronous protocol, all transmitted bits are synchronized to a common clock signal.
 The two devices initially synchronize themselves to each other, and then continually send characters to stay synchronized.
 Even when actual data is not really being sent, a constant flow of bits allows each device to know where the other is at any given time.
 That is, each bit that is sent is either actual data or an idle character.
 Synchronous communications allows faster data transfer rates than asynchronous methods, because additional bits to mark the beginning and end of each data byte are not required.

 Using the asynchronous protocol, each device uses its own internal clock, resulting in bytes that are transferred at arbitrary times.
 So, instead of using time as a way to synchronize the bits, the data format is used.